 NIS Content Does the applicant's NIS provide sufficient detail to inform an Appropriate Assessment?
-(Y/N/Unsure) Briefly Explain Answer: detected within a 500 m radius around the acoustic sources (referred to as the Monitored Zone); • Sound producing activities will only be commenced in daylight hours where effective visual monitoring, as determined by the MMO, can be achieved; • For sound producing activities, as water depths across the survey area as less than 200 m, pre-start up monitoring will be conducted by the MMO at least 30 minutes before any activity using the acoustic sources is due to commence.
+(Y/N/Unsure) Briefly Explain Answer: Acoustic surveying will not commence if marine mammals are detected within a 500 m radius around the acoustic sources (referred to as the Monitored Zone); Sound producing activities will only be commenced in daylight hours where effective visual monitoring, as determined by the MMO, can be achieved; For sound producing activities, as water depths across the survey area are less than 200 m, pre-start up monitoring will be conducted by the MMO at least 30 minutes before any activity using the acoustic sources is due to commence.
 Sound-producing survey activity using the acoustic sound sources will not commence until at least 30 minutes has elapsed with no marine mammals detected in the Monitored Zone by the MMO.
-This pre-start monitoring will be followed by the soft-start procedure; • Commencement of sound-producing survey activities will be undertaken using a "soft-start" (ramp up and gradual increase in energy/noise source) procedures for any equipment where the peak SPL exceeds 170 dB re 1μPa at 1 metre.
+This pre-start monitoring will be followed by the soft-start procedure; Commencement of sound-producing survey activities will be undertaken using a "soft-start" (ramp up and gradual increase in energy/noise source) procedures for any equipment where the peak SPL exceeds 170 dB re 1μPa at 1 metre.
 The build up of acoustic energy output will occur in consistent stages to provide a steady and gradual increase in power (over a period of 20 minute).
-Where the power of the acoustic noise sources cannot be increased gradually, due to the operational parameters of the device, the device will be switched on and off in a consistent sequential manner for a period of 20 minutes prior to commencement of the full necessary output; • Where a soft start procedure is employed, the delay between the end of the soft start procedure and the start of the survey will be minimised to prevent unnecessary high-level sound introduction; • Where there is a break in sound output (e.g. in the event of output (e.g. in the event of
+Where the power of the acoustic noise sources cannot be increased gradually, due to the operational parameters of the device, the device will be switched on and off in a consistent sequential manner for a period of 20 minutes prior to commencement of the full necessary output; Where a soft start procedure is employed, the delay between the end of the soft start procedure and l . cha of the soft start procedure and

 NIS Content Does the applicant's NIS provide sufficient detail to inform an Appropriate Assessment?
-(Y/N/Unsure) Briefly Explain Answer: equipment failure, shut down etc.) from the acoustic source for more than 30 minutes, all soft start procedures must be undertaken before activity can recommence; • Full reporting on MMO operations and mitigation measures undertaken must be provided to the relevant Regulatory Authorities in accordance with the DAHG Guidance.
-An assessment of the scope and scale of residual effects after mitigation (including direct, indirect, cumulative and in combination effects); Yes The applicant has provided an assessment of the scope and scale of residual effects after mitigation (including direct, indirect, cumulative and in combination effects) A conclusion in relation to whether or not the project would adversely affect the integrity of any European site (either individually or in cumulation with other existing or consented developments) Yes Adequate information has been provided by the applicant to conclude that there will be no adverse effect on the integrity of the European sites either individually or in combination with existing or consented schemes.
+(Y/N/Unsure) Briefly Explain Answer: the start of the survey will be minimised to prevent unnecessary high-level sound introduction; • Where there is a break in sound output (e.g. in the event of equipment failure, shut down etc.) from the acoustic source for more than 30 minutes, all soft start procedures must be undertaken before activity can recommence; • Full reporting on MMO operations and mitigation measures undertaken must be provided to the relevant Regulatory Authorities in accordance with the DAHG Guidance.
+An assessment of the scope and scale of residual effects after mitigation (including direct, indirect, cumulative and in combination effects); Yes The applicant has provided an assessment of the scope and scale of residual effects after mitigation (including direct, indirect, cumulative and in combination effects) A conclusion in relation to whether or not the project would adversely affect the integrity of any European site (either individually or in cumulation/combination with operational, consented and proposed projects (but not yet approved)) Yes Adequate information has been provided by the applicant to conclude that there will be no adverse effect on the integrity of the European sites in view of their conservation objectives either individually or in combination with existing or consented schemes.